 Digression.
 Apparently, the rum made at 75% is exclusively for Cihuatán and not sold to anyone else.
 Meanwhile, rum from El Salvador can be found in other releases, such as Bellamy's, Cane Island, or Ron Colón's Salvadoreño.
 This would mean that the aforementioned producers have at their disposal component only at 94.9% abv.

 Back to Cihuatán Indigo.
 Let us note that the rebranding and in particular the product naming diverts attention from the aging method.
 After all, it is known which connotations arise around solera.
-However, my hat's off to the awareness of not calling it by name but as “pyramidal arrangement of the barrels”.
+Salvadorans prefer not to call things by name but rather as “pyramidal arrangement of the barrels”.

 The rums mature in both medium-burned bourbon barrels and new american white oak casks.
 The label indicates eight years of ageing, although it is unclear what is meant - whether the average period or perhaps the age of the oldest component.
 The producer adds brown sugar to the batches.
 Finally, the sugar level is at 17 g/L.